szirpe/drone-delivery/README.md

 ## Website

 Open `index.html` in your browser to see the landing page.
-Before submitting orders, edit `script.js` and replace the `APPS_SCRIPT_URL` constant with the URL of your deployed Google Apps Script Web App.
-If this value is left as the default placeholder, the site will show an error when submitting the form.
+The site is preconfigured to submit orders to the included Google Apps Script endpoint.
+If you fork this project, edit `script.js` and change the `APPS_SCRIPT_URL` constant to your own deployed Apps Script URL.

 ## Google Apps Script